jsvine/LoungeStats/README.md

 * I commited every version that i have kept in my local history, hopefully that helps (a bit)

 # Cool, i love LoungeStats, how can i help?
 Are you good with JavaScript and especially Userscripts?
 Fork the repo, fix stuff, and send a PR my way.
 While my code is not the best in this case (*shit* to be exact), i kindly ask you to write *yours* cleanly, and leave comments.
+As mentioned before hardly anything is commented, so when you fight your way trough, please leave comments when you got how stuff works!